wingsingChan/EDA_2122_SABE_HRdata/README.md

 - `MCP_Lv` defines the percentage of the points used for the drawing of the MCP.
 Here, only 100% MCPs are presented in the dataset

-- `Area_m2` is the calculated home range size (m^2^) for the corresponding individuals of the specified season.
+- `Area_m2` is the calculated home range size (m<sup>2</sup>) for the corresponding individuals of the specified season.

 ## Contact Information
 This work is not the direct research output of the study project.
 The dataset constituted only a part of an ongoing research project and has been modified to suit the purpose of teaching.
-If you have any actual concern related to the research project or the dataset itself, please contact he project author Wing Sing Chan at wschan19@connect.hku.hk.
+If you have any actual concern related to the research project or the dataset itself, please contact the project author Wing Sing Chan at wschan19@connect.hku.hk.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution - Non-Commercial 4.0 International License</a>.<br />